mstksg/inCode/copy/entries/monad-plus-2.md

 properties to solve this classic logic problem:

 > A farmer has a wolf, a goat, and a cabbage that he wishes to transport
 > across a river.
-Unfortunately, his only boat can carry one thing at a time.
+Unfortunately, his boat can carry only one thing at a time
-> He can't leave the wolf alone with the goat, or the wolf will eat the goat.
+> with him.
+He can't leave the wolf alone with the goat, or the wolf will eat
-> He can't leave the goat alone with the cabbage, or the goat will eat the
+> the goat.
+He can't leave the goat alone with the cabbage, or the goat will
-> cabbage.
-How can he properly transport his belongings to the other side one
+> eat the cabbage.
+How can he properly transport his belongings to the other
-> at a time, without any disasters?
+> side one at a time, without any disasters?

 Let's get to it!